decred/decred-release/cmd/dcrinstall/README.md

 (although as described above it can be used to upgrade from an older version).

-dcrinstall has been tested on Windows 10, OSX 10.11, Bitrig current, Ubuntu, and Raspbian.
+dcrinstall has been tested on Windows 10, Windows 7, OSX 10.11, Bitrig current, OpenBSD, Fedora, Ubuntu, and Raspbian.

 ## License